 Description

-It is not recommended to disable the auto-asic offload on this firewall policy, therefore a new policy should be created with the parameters that are troubleshooted and the policy should be edited in cli.
+It is not recommended to disable the auto-ASIC offload on this firewall policy, therefore, a new policy should be created with the parameters that are troubleshooted, and the policy should be edited in the CLI.

 After the creation of this policy, edit in cli and "set auto-asic offload disable":